typegoose/mongodb-memory-server/README.md

 MONGOMS_ARCHIVE_NAME = "mongodb-linux-x86_64-4.0.0.tgz" # Specify what file / archive to download
 PREFER_GLOBAL_PATH = true # Specify wheter an the global or an local path should be chosen for the download location (Default: true)
-RUNTIME_DOWNLOAD = true # Specify wheter to download the binary automatically on runtime (Default: true)
+RUNTIME_DOWNLOAD = true # Specify wheter to download the binary automatically on runtime (Default: true) USE_HTTP = false # Specify what protocol should be used for downloads (Default: false)
 ```

 ### Options which can be set via package.json's `config` section